YazBraimah/Snakemake-RNAseq-pipeline/README.md

 # Snakemake-RNAseq-pipeline
-snakemake pipeline for running RNAseq analyses using the Tuxedo package and eXpress
+snakemake RNAseq pipeline using the Tuxedo-II package